West Indies Squadron (United States): Newly re-enforced squadron 1822–1825

 On 21 July 1823, the commanders of Beagle and Greyhound were investigating Cape Cruz, Cuba, in a boat when it was fired upon from the shore.
 The Americans withdrew to their ship and on the next morning they landed sailors and marines, who attacked and destroyed a makeshift fort.
 The pirates evaded the American shore party, but the Americans dismantled the fort and removed its few heavy artillery pieces.
 USS Sea Gull, under the command of Ralph Voorhees, recaptured the merchant schooner Pacification from pirates on 30 March.

 Throughout the history of the West Indies Squadron, tropical disease was common among the American warships which had to sail back to the United States when outbreaks occurred.
 By January 1824, most of the West Indies Squadron ships had been recalled, mainly because of illness, though in February the squadron under Commodore Porter returned to operate for a few months before sailing north again in July.
 During this time, piracy in Puerto Rican waters began to briefly rise until mid-1825, between July and August, ten attacks on American merchant vessels were reported and only a few warships remained on station, by October the majority were back in American ports.

 In October 1824, pirates raided Saint Thomas in the Danish Virgin Islands and returned to Fajardo with $5,000 worth of merchandise stolen from an American-owned business.
 The store's owner requested that Lieutenant Platt help him recover his goods.
 Platt landed men in Fajardo on 27 October 1824; in order to not alert the pirates the shore party wore civilian clothes, and as result they were arrested by the Spanish Army and charged with piracy.
 Platt explained why he was out of uniform and later on the Spanish allowed one of his men to retrieve the lieutenant's uniform and commission.
-Upon seeing this, the Spaniards released the Americansd.
+Upon seeing this, the Spaniards released the Americans.
 When Commodore Porter heard of this he sailed to Fajardo with USS John Adams, the Beagle, and Grampus.
 There he landed a shore party on 14 November and demanded an apology from the Spanish.
 Eventually the Spaniards agreed to make a public apology, so the expedition boarded their ships and sailed away.

 The United States government was not pleased by Commodore Porter's actions; he was court martialed before resigning his commission.
-Commodore Porter was relieved of duty in February 1825, and joined and became head of the Mexican Navy from 1827–1829.
+Commodore Porter was relieved of duty in February 1825, and joined and became head of the Mexican Navy from 1827 to 1829.

 The American operation against pirates in the West Indies was declared a victory in 1825.